Charlie's Sneaker FAQ and Glossary - K

 - Knight, Philip ("Phil")

-- Co-founder (with the late Bill Bowerman) and chairman of the board of
+- Co-founder (with the late Bill Bowerman) and chairman emeritus of

 Inc. Devoted enough to Nike that he, and most